AlexTISYoung/snipar/README.md

 # SNIPar

-SNIPar is a python library for imputing missing parental genotypes from observed sibling and parental genotypes, and for performing robust GWAS using the resulting imputed parental genotypes
+SNIPar (single nucleotide imputation of parents) is a python library for imputing missing parental genotypes from observed sibling and parental genotypes, and for performing robust GWAS using the resulting imputed parental genotypes

 # Main features: